-NOTES:(1) PM/PM-HAP emission limits are on a per Project Activity basis (excludes all combustion exhaust emissions).
-All PM emissions not stacked directly to the roof are routed to the Exhaust Fan Project, which includes the particulate matter emissions from the laser cladding operations
+NOTES:

-- (2) For the purposes of this permit, total PM limits are also limits for PM10 and PM{2.5}. - (3) PM-HAPs that count against emission limits are those compounds listed under Section 112(b) of the CAA.
+- (1) PM/PM-HAP emission limits are on a per Project Activity basis (excludes all combustion exhaust emissions but does include emissions from Transaxle Varnishing).
+All PM emissions not stacked directly to the roof are routed to the Exhaust Fan Project, which includes the particulate matter emissions from the laser cladding operations - (2) For the purposes of this permit, total PM limits are also limits for $PM{10}$ and $PM{2.5}$ . - (3) PM-HAPs that count against emission limits are those compounds listed under Section 112(b) of the CAA. - (4) Listed for information purposes, the project activity grouping limits are in effect.